 Rugby Borough Council gets award for small businesses support

-Rugby Borough Council has been awarded the Best ‘Small Business Friendly’ Programme or Campaign as part of the FSB’s Local Authority Awards.
+RUGBY Borough Council has been awarded the Best ‘Small Business Friendly’ campaign award as part of the FSB’s annual Local Authority Awards.

-The awards, launched this year, provided an opportunity for all councils in Coventry, Warwickshire & Solihull to make known any project or initiative that promotes and champions local economic development.
-There were three awards which focused on small business friendliness:
+The awards provided an opportunity for all councils in Coventry, Warwickshire and Solihull to make known any project or initiative that promotes and champions local economic development.